All Episodes

 Yeah, but I got Barack Obama, Michelle Obama on my team.

-You know you're going to lose, Dan.
+You know, you're going to lose then.

-I gotta take a quick commercial timeout.
+I got to take a quick commercial timeout.

-Okay, we've we've looked at the Arizona offense.
+Okay, we've looked at the Arizona offense.

-We'll ask the Hutch about the Steelers offense, and we come back right after this.
+We'll ask the Hutch about the Steelers' offense and we come back right after this.

 Don't go away.

-We're back with Ken Hutcherson, the Hutch in Seattle talking the Super Bowl.
+We're back with Ken Hutcherson, the Hutch, in Seattle talking the Super Bowl.

-He just gave us an analysis of the Arizona offense that makes him sound unstoppable.
+He just gave us an analysis of the Arizona offense.

-Oh my goodness.
+Oh, my goodness.

-That's a bore at that.
+That's a bore right there.

 That's what you call a man child.

-And Santonio Holmes, I mean, they're both great wide receivers, and I think that if Ben has time.
+And I think that Ben has time.

-Now that's interesting because I I say I disagree with Coach Dungey too.
+I disagree with Coach Dungy, too.

 They've had a very sluggish offense.